WordPress/gutenberg/docs/reference-guides/block-api/block-supports.md

 ### className.variation

 In the same vein, it is possible to have a variation-specific class added to a block (if the latter supports variations).
-E.g. if a block named `your/block-name` has a variation called `your-variation`, the following will add the class `.wp-block-your-block-name-your-variation`:
+E.g. if a block named `your/block-name` has a variation called `your-variation`, the following will add the class `.wp-block-your-block-name__your-variation`:

 ```js
 supports: {